Happy Birthday, Mr. Girard.

 1. Born in New York City but raised in Florence, Italy.
 Alexander Girard (1907-1993), affectionately known as Sandro, trained as an architect in London and Rome before returning to the United States to practice architecture and interior design.

 2. Curated the now iconic "An Exhibition for Modern Living" at the Detroit Institute of Arts in 1949.
 The landmark exhibition featured work by legendary designers Charles and Ray Eames, Florence Knoll, George Nelson, and Alvar Aalto, just to name a few.

 3. Designed Manhattan's La Fonda del Sol restaurant in 1959.
-The colorful and playful design electrified the public, cementing Girard's reputation as a visionary.
+The colorful and playful design electrified the public, cementing the designer's reputation as a visionary.
 Girard, who designed the entire restaurant experience from the interiors to the menus, place settings, and uniforms, might be best known for the restaurant's colorful range of stylized sun motifs.

 5. Directed Herman Miller’s Textile Division for more than 20 years.
-From 1952 to 1973, Girard created over 300 textile designs for the storied design company.
+From 1952 to 1973, Girard created over 300 textile designs for the storied company.

 7. Selected to redesign Braniff Airlines’ corporate identity- "The End of the Plain Plane."
 In true Girard fashion, he designed 17,453 items for Braniff's new branding campaign, including logos, lounge seating, plane interiors, and uniforms.

 8. Herman Miller produced a line of seating based on his Braniff designs.
 The furniture, only produced for a limited time, remains highly collectible.

 9. Eventually settled in Santa Fe, New Mexico.
 In 1953, the Girards moved from Detroit to Santa Fe, expanding and remodeling a 200-year-old adobe house.
 The designer lived there until his death in 1993, and in 2000, his son subdivided the residence into four condos.
 The house can be seen here.